 And here is the Vans Sk8-Hi width:

-The main takeaway is expect the sizing of Vans classic types of shoes to have a snug fit, with a shallow toe box (but the forefoot area near the ball of your feet has a more regular width).
-If you have wide feet, it would be best to order wide sizing.
+The main takeaway is expect the sizing of Vans classic types of shoes to have a shallow toe box (but the forefoot area near the ball of your feet has a more regular width).

 For more sizing comparison, visit the articles linked below: